All About Call Recording

 How do I set up to record phone calls?

-How do I determine which Telephone Recording Adaptor best suits my call recording application?
+How do I determine which Telephone Recording Adaptor best suits my phone call recording application?

 Do you want to play pre-recorded messages or play recorded calls to the person on the other end of the telephone call?